 Samsung Food will require almost no involvement from you as long as your recipe is in English.
 On top of all the nutrition data from each separate ingredient, this platform is also going to give your recipes a health rating.
 This is the result of a calculation that considers the positive and negative impact on the dietary needs of each ingredient.

 Samsung Food will also calculate each recipe’s glycemic index and glycemic load.
-This is a great prevention tool against the risk of diabetes or a very important tool in managing and living with diabetes.
+This is a great prevention tool against the risk of diabetes and a very important tool in managing and living with diabetes.

 The tool also gives you the opportunity to create your own recipe and calculate the nutritional value separately.